 Our staff provide one-on-one mentoring and small group activities with youth during their lunch or advisory periods, for three hours per week.
 They act as a positive role model to help youth to become more successful in school, build positive relationships, learn appropriate social skills, and improve their self-esteem.
 In addition, for those students considered in most need of additional help, our staff provides further community-based mentoring during the school year and a summer component.

-Funding has been provided in part by the Somerset County Board of Chosen Freeholders and The Children’s Hope Initiative—Friends of Somerset County Youth.
+Funding has been provided in part by the Somerset County Board of Commissioners and The Children’s Hope Initiative—Friends of Somerset County Youth.